 When Do You Need a Go/No-Go Analysis?

 Not every question requires a go/no-go analysis.
-Should you hire someone to replace the critically important office manager who is moving across the country to be closer to his family?
+Should you hire someone to replace the critically important office manager who is moving across the country to be closer to her family?
 Obviously, the answer is yes; you need someone in that position as soon as possible.
 Is it a good idea to go ahead with a project that’s underfunded and outside of your business expertise?
 Of course not!
 You don’t need a full-scale analysis to know when something is obviously a go or a no-go.

 So when do you need a go/no-go analysis?
 Here are some of the criteria that make analysis worthwhile: